-Table 2.1 presents ATN expenditures for the following two categories: 1) salaries, wages, and benefits and 2) all other expenditures, including purchases for supplies and services.
+Table 3.1 presents ATN expenditures for the following two categories: 1) salaries, wages, and benefits and 2) all other expenditures, including purchases for supplies and services.
 Some of this spending takes place in the state, and is therefore an injection of new money into the state economy that would not have happened if ATN did not exist.
-In this analysis, we exclude expenses for depreciation and interest due to the way those measures are calculated in the national input-output accounts, and because depreciation represents the devaluing of ATN's assets rather than an outflow of expenditures.4
+In this analysis, we exclude depreciation expenses due to the way this measure is calculated in the national input-output accounts, and because depreciation represents the devaluation of ATN's assets rather than an outflow of expenditures.

 The first step in estimating the multiplier effects of ATN's operational expenditures is to map these categories of expenditures to the approximately 1,000 industries of the Lightcast MR-SAM model.
-Assuming that the spending patterns of ATN personnel approximately match those of the average U.S. consumer, we map salaries, wages, and benefits to spending on industry outputs using national household expenditure coefficients provided by the Lightcast national MR-SAM.
-All ATN employees work in Alabama (see Table 1.1), and therefore we consider all of the salaries, wages, and benefits.
-For the other expenditure category, we assume ATN's spending patterns approximately match national averages and apply the national spending coefficients for NAICS 903612 (Colleges, Universities, and Professional Schools (Local Government)).5
+Assuming that the spending patterns of ATN personnel approximately match those of the average U.S. consumer, we map salaries, wages, and benefits to spending on industry outputs using national household expenditure coefficients provided by Lightcast national SAM.
+All ATN employees work in Alabama (see Table 2.1), and therefore we consider all of the salaries, wages, and benefits.
+For the other expenditure category), we assume ATN's spending patterns approximately match national averages and apply the national spending coefficients for NAICS 903612 (Colleges, Universities, and Professional Schools (Local Government)).
+6

-4 This aligns with the economic impact guidelines set by the Association of Public and Land-Grant Universities.
+&lt;sup>5 This aligns with the economic impact guidelines set by the Association of Public and Land-Grant Universities.
 Ultimately, excluding these measures results in more conservative and defensible estimates.

-Table 2.1: ATN expenses by function (excluding depreciation & interest), FY 2020-21
+Table 3.1: ATN expenses by function (excluding depreciation), FY 2023-24

-Expense category In-state expenditures (thousands) Out-of-state expenditures (thousands) Total expenditures (thousands) Employee salaries, wages, and benefits \$6,484 \$0 \$6,484 All other expenditures \$570 \$1,254 \$1,824 Total \$7,054 \$1,254 \$8,308
+In-state Out-of-state Total expenditures expenditures expenditures Expense category (thousands) (thousands) (thousands) Employee salaries, wages, and benefits \$7,435 \$0 \$7,435 All other expenditures \$1,254 \$2,191 \$3,445 Total \$8,689 \$2,191 \$10,880

-Source: Data provided by ATN and the Lightcast impact model.
+Source: Data provided by ATN and the Lightcast impact model

-We now have two vectors of expenditures for ATN: one for salaries, wages, and benefits; and another for ATN's purchases of supplies and services.
-The next step is to estimate the portion of these expenditures that occur inside the state.
+We now have two vectors of expenditures for ATN: one for salaries, wages, and benefits and another for ATN's purchases of supplies and services.
+The next step is to estimate the portion of these expenditures that occurs inside the state.
 The expenditures occurring outside the state are known as leakages.
-We estimate in-state expenditures using regional purchase coefficients (RPCs), a measure of the overall demand for the commodities produced by each sector that is satisfied by state suppliers, for each of the approximately 1,000 industries in the MR-SAM model.6 For example, if 40% of the demand for NAICS 541211 (Offices of Certified Public Accountants) is satisfied by state suppliers, the RPC for that industry is 40%.
+We estimate in-state expenditures using regional purchase coefficients (RPCs), a measure of the overall demand for the commodities produced by each sector that is satisfied by state suppliers, for each of the approximately 1,000 industries in the MR-SAM model.
+For example, if 40% of the demand for NAICS 541211 (Offices of Certified Public Accountants) is satisfied by state suppliers, the RPC for that industry is 40%.
 The remaining 60% of the demand for NAICS 541211 is provided by suppliers located outside the state.
 The two vectors of expenditures are multiplied, industry by industry, by the corresponding RPC to arrive at the in-state expenditures associated with ATN.
-See Table 2.1 for a break-out of the expenditures that occur in-state.
+See Table 3.1 for a break-out of the expenditures that occur in-state.
 Finally, in-state spending is entered, industry by industry, into the MR-SAM model's multiplier matrix, which in turn provides an estimate of the associated multiplier effects on state labor income, non-labor income, total income, sales, and jobs.